 Important Information about using the National Union of Journalist' website

-The National Union of Journalists whose Head Office is Headland House, 308-312 Grays Inn Road, London, WC1X 8DP.
+The National Union of Journalists whose Head Office is Headland House, 72 Acton Street, London, WC1X 9NB.

 While every effort is made to ensure that the information on these pages is accurate and up-to-date, it should not be treated as a complete and authoritative statement of the Law and the National Union of Journalists (NUJ) cannot be held liable for any inaccuracies and their consequences.
 The information contained on this site is not a substitute for legal advice or advice in respect of any other matters arising out of membership of the Union and only applies in England and Wales.
 If you do have a legal problem or other Union issue, you should contact your full time Union Official in the first instance before making a decision about what to do.